 A 2007 study presented at the American Association for Cancer Research's Sixth Annual International Conference on Cancer Prevention illustrated some remarkable findings that hopefully will get you out of your chair and up and walking.

 The study found that indeed there is a lower risk of developing lung cancer among physically active individuals.
-This benefited both men and women, smokers and non smokers alike.
+This benefited both men and women, smokers and non-smokers alike.
 Obviously, non-smokers have a better chance of preventing lung cancer but moderate exercise even improved the odds of the smoking population in the study.

 Steven N. Blair, an epidemiologist with the Cooper Institute for Aerobics Research in Dallas, Texas, is studying the effects of exercise on lung cancer.
-His data suggest that higher fitness levels are associated with a lower risk of developing the disease.
+His data suggests that higher fitness levels are associated with a lower risk of developing the disease.
 Unfit men were 2x as likely to die of lung cancer than fit men.

-His research found that moderately fit men had a 20 percent lower risk of dying of lung cancer compared with untit men.
+His research found that moderately fit men had a 20 percent lower risk of dying of lung cancer compared with unfit men.
 And men who were highly fit had a 60 percent lower risk than unfit men.
 This appeared true even after adjusting for smoking habits.